jd-coderepos/awases-ald/readme.md

 ### How-to

 This repository presents a data science-oriented workflow that utilizes expert-curated knowledge on materials and reactants from the ALD database.
-It includes an easy-to-reuse 2-step knowledge extraction pipeline that uses Large Language Models (LLMs) to extract knowledge about over 20 properties related to ALD processes from scientific literature.
-The extracted knowledge is then integrated into the Open Research Knowledge Graph (ORKG) to create an AI-ready database.
+It includes an easy-to-reuse 2-step knowledge extraction pipeline that showcases the use of Large Language Models (LLMs)--we demonstrate this w.r.t.
+OpenAI's GPT models, however the approach easily extends to any LLM--to extract knowledge about over 20 properties related to ALD processes from scientific literature.
+The extracted knowledge is then integrated into the Open Research Knowledge Graph (ORKG, [https://orkg.org/](https://orkg.org/)) to create an AI-ready database.

 The 2 steps of the workflow perform the following: